hemangdash/Pacman-Redux/README.md

 # Pacman Redux

-This is a Game Boy Advance game made by Hemang Dash for CS 2110 in Summer 2020.
+This is a Game Boy Advance game made by Hemang Dash for CS 2110 (Computer Organization and Programming) in Summer 2020.

 ### Installation
     Run the following command in the directory of PacmanRedux: